 The above scheme doesn’t only work with Amazon product pages.
 It also works with other Amazon page links including search results, categories, mini-stores, and other pages you can link to as an Amazon associate.
 It also works with Amazon’s amzn.to shortlinks as long as they contain an Amazon associate ID tag.

-OneLink was initially only available for the the Amazon Associate programs in Canada, United Kingdom, and United States.
+OneLink was initially only available for the Amazon Associate programs in Canada, United Kingdom, and United States.
 These are Amazon’s largest English language markets.
 Although not stated explicitly by Amazon, I believe OneLink debut in these markets because the online retailer found it easiest to match products across their international catalogs when the stores at least speak the same language.
-Associates can choose between only allowing “direct matches” where product links must link to an exact copy of the product, or “close matches” where a very similar product or search results may be displayed in stead.
+Associates can choose between only allowing “direct matches” where product links must link to an exact copy of the product, or “close matches” where a very similar product or search results may be displayed instead.
 The latter feature is the default, and I believe it’s a trick that easier to pull off technically when the product catalogs are all in the same language.

-Update (): Amazon OneLink now also work with Amazon Native Shopping ads for the United Kingdom (this ad type isn’t currently available in Canada).
+Update (): Amazon OneLink now also works with Amazon Native Shopping ads for the United Kingdom (this ad type isn’t currently available in Canada).
 After some testing, I can confirm that you still don’t need to install the OneLink script on your website if you go on to Amazon.com and regenerate your Native Shopping script and reinstall it on your website.

 Update (): Amazon OneLink has expanded to include affiliate programs in Europe and Japan.
 There’s still no word on the Indian or the Australian affiliate programs.